#Red4Ed organizer vowing fight not over

 More than 24 hours after the massive Rally for Respect march in downtown Raleigh teachers are still on a mission.

-"There's so much work to do," said elementary school teacher and Wake County NCAE President-Elect Kristen Beller.
+"There's so much work to do," said elementary school teacher and Wake County NCAE President-Elect Kristin Beller.

 She does not feel the event put pressure on lawmakers.

-"When 25,000 to 30,000 people show up in the middle of the week and they've traveled from the mountains, they've traveled from down eats to come and make sure that the General assembly prioritizes public schools- if this moment doesn't change their legislative plans for the session, then they're letting down the State of North Carolina," she said.
+"When 25,000 to 30,000 people show up in the middle of the week and they've traveled from the mountains, they've traveled from down east to come and make sure that the General assembly prioritizes public schools- if this moment doesn't change their legislative plans for the session, then they're letting down the State of North Carolina," she said.

 The NCAE is organizing for another possible march or rally this summer.